 The Unitologists are also implied to building a massive, secret fleet of starships, though you'd probably need trillions of ships to explain where all the ore is going.
 Anyway, the developers are not as stupid to not see this counter-argument coming.
 The simplest explanation for Planet Cracking is that it's cool.

-I'd chalk it down to Scifi Writers Have No Sense Of Scale.
+I'd chalk it up to Scifi Writers Have No Sense Of Scale.
 They probably vastly underestimated the amount of resources that could be obtained from mining asteroids, let alone from mining a planet.